Sieboldianus/TagMaps/README.md

    Since this will remove all terms/tags/emoji that do not appear in the top 1000 (e.g.) occurring global list of terms, this will produce a highly pseudo-anonymized set of information, with only collectively relevant terms remaining.
    The default value (1000) can be adjusted using `max_items` arg, e.g. the smaller max_items, the higher is the effect of anonymization/generalization.

-## Documentation

-See the [tagmaps documentation](https://ad.vgiscience.org/tagmaps/docs/) for additional information, guides and tutorials.

 ## Code